 - Digital Meat Thermometer – This is a game-changer!
 Use it to get perfectly cooked, juicy bites every time.

 - Tongs – These are so handy and grip amazingly well!

 Boneless Pork Roast FAQ

 Loin is much larger and has a fat cap along the top, which makes it perfect for slow cooking.
 It is often sold as a large roast or portioned into steaks otherwise known as pork chops.

 Instead, the tenderloin is smaller and thinner with no visible fat.
 It’s best cooked quickly at high heat so it doesn’t become tough and dry.

-Leave it uncovered to start so the fat can render more easily.
-If you find that the herbs are starting to burn, tent it loosely with foil.
+Leave pork loin roast uncovered to start so the fat can render more easily.
+If you find that the herbs are starting to burn, tent the meat loosely with foil.